Deregulation Pros, Cons, and Examples

 - Asset bubbles are more likely to build and burst, creating crises and recessions.

-- Industries with huge initial infrastructure costs need government support to get started.
+- Industries with initial infrastructure costs need government support to get started.
 Examples include the electricity and cable industries.

 - Customers are more exposed to fraud and excessive risk-taking by companies.